awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-capacity-limits.md

 # Set capacity limits on your Auto Scaling group<a name="asg-capacity-limits"></a>

-Capacity limits place restrictions on the size of your Auto Scaling group\.
+Capacity limits represent the minimum and maximum group size that you want for your Auto Scaling group\.
 You set limits separately for the minimum and maximum size\.

-The group's desired capacity is resizeable between the minimum and maximum size limits\.
-The desired capacity must be greater than or equal to the minimum size of the group and less than or equal to the maximum size of the group\.
+The group's desired capacity can be resized to a number that's within the range of your minimum and maximum size limits\.
+The desired capacity must be equal to or greater than the minimum group size, and equal to or less than the maximum group size\.

-An Auto Scaling group will start by launching as many instances as are specified for desired capacity\.
-If there are no scaling policies or scheduled actions attached to the Auto Scaling group, Amazon EC2 Auto Scaling maintains the desired amount of instances, performing periodic health checks on the instances in the group\.
-Unhealthy instances will be terminated and replaced with new ones\.
++ **Desired capacity**: Represents the initial capacity of the Auto Scaling group at the time of creation\.
+An Auto Scaling group attempts to maintain the desired capacity\.
+It starts by launching the number of instances that are specified for the desired capacity, and maintains this number of instances as long as there are no scaling policies or scheduled actions attached to the Auto Scaling group\.

-If you choose to turn on auto scaling, the maximum limit lets Amazon EC2 Auto Scaling scale out the number of instances as needed to handle an increase in demand\.
-The minimum limit helps ensure that you always have a certain number of instances running at all times\.
++ **Minimum capacity**: Represents the minimum group size\.
+When scaling policies are set, an Auto Scaling group cannot decrease its desired capacity lower than the minimum size limit\.
++ **Maximum capacity**: Represents the maximum group size\.
+When scaling policies are set, an Auto Scaling group cannot increase its desired capacity higher than the maximum size limit\.

-The minimum and maximum size limits also apply when you manually scale your Auto Scaling group, such as when you want to turn off auto scaling and have the group run at a fixed size, either temporarily or permanently\.
-In this case, you can manage the size of the Auto Scaling group by updating its desired capacity as needed\.
+The minimum and maximum size limits also apply in the following scenarios:
++ When you manually scale your Auto Scaling group by updating its desired capacity\.
++ When scheduled actions run that update the desired capacity\.
+If a scheduled action runs without specifying new minimum and maximum size limits for the group, then the group's current minimum and maximum size limits apply\.

+An Auto Scaling group always tries to maintain its desired capacity\.
+In cases where an instance terminates unexpectedly \(for example, because of a Spot Instance interruption, a health check failure, or human action\), the group automatically launches a new instance to maintain its desired capacity\.

 **To manage these settings in the console**